nomicflux/servant-opaleye-blog/README.md

 ## Assumptions

 This tutorial assumes that you have glanced at the [Servant Tutorial](http://haskell-servant.github.io/tutorial/) and the [Opaleye Basic Tutorial](https://github.com/tomjaguarpaw/haskell-opaleye/blob/master/Doc/Tutorial/TutorialBasic.lhs).
 You do not necessarily need to fully understand these tutorials; I started writing this current one while simply trying to figure out what was what.
 But you will be lost without at least a passing familiarity with those other tutorials.

+Also, I've tried to make few assumptions about how well people know Haskell.
+In general, I'd rather explain things than not; feel free to file an issue if you want a section clarified.